What Is an ESB Smart Meter in Ireland?

 Is There an ESB Smart Meter App?

-Unfortunately, there is not an official ESB smart meter app, but you can create access the data from your smart meter through the ESB Networks Online Account.
+Unfortunately, there is not an official ESB Networks smart meter app, but you can create access the data from your smart meter through the ESB Networks Online Account.

 Through your account, you can view details of your electricity usage to help you understand and manage your consumption.